It’s the question of the day:

-For the most part, changing a Watch Battery can be a huge pain.
-Just ask any Jewelry Store employee on any given Saturday.
-You see, Saturdays are “Watch Battery Changing Days“.
-Customers roll in by the dozens to get batteries changed.
-(7 Watches at a time) It must be a weekend errand type of thing.
-Fun stuff!
+For the most part, changing a watch battery can be a huge pain.
+Just ask any jewelry store employee on any given Saturday.
+You see, Saturdays are “watch battery changing day“.
+Customers roll in by the dozens to get batteries changed (7 watches at a time).
+It must be a weekend errand type of thing.
+Fun stuff.

 The cheaper the watch, normally the more difficult the battery replacement will be.

-Plus, cheap watches also have cheap plastic faces instead of durable Sapphire Crystals.
+Plus, cheap watches also have cheap plastic faces instead of durable sapphire crystals.
 Any slight pressure to snap the lid back on can crush or break that face.
-Ouch!
 That cheap battery replacement of yours just got real expensive to fix.

-Some watches have Case Backs that Snap off with a Knife or a flat object under a lip on the case back lid.
-Other watches have notches or grooves indented around the outside of the lid that Require Special Watch Tools that secure and rotate the back off.
+Some watches have case backs that snap off with a knife or a flat object under a lip on the case back lid.
+Other watches have notches or grooves indented around the outside of the lid that require special watch tools (like a watch case opener wrench) that secure and rotate the back off.
 Plus, most watches need a watch sealer or press to seal the lid back on.

 Sometimes these watch guts get really complicated.
 Some watch batteries are buried deep inside the movements.
 Some are covered with plastic or stickers.
 Some are hidden layers deep and you have to operate just to find them.

 And then you have those watches that need to be jump started.
 Why they make these types of watches, I don’t know.
-But to get them ticking again, you have to use a pair of metal tweezers and touch one tip to a spot (usually marked with an X), and the other tip of the tweezers to the other X spot.
-Good luck finding these!
-They get very difficult to locate without a 10x Jewelers Loupe
+But to get them ticking again, you have to use a pair of pointy metal tweezers and touch one tip to a spot (usually marked with an X), and the other tip of the tweezers to the other X spot.
+Good luck finding these.
+They get very difficult to locate without a 10x jeweler’s loupe.

 Generally for me, I would say less than 5 minutes.
 Unless I have to operate on the watch.
 You know, things like removing the watch band just to get the back off.
 Or taking out plastic covers and pieces inside the watch.
 Undoing little screws and straps just to see what the battery number is and then seeing that we’re out of that particular battery number…